Vukovar: Prehistory

 The area of Vukovar has been continuously inhabited for five thousand years, which we know based on numerous archaeological sites.
 The Vučedol culture, which developed in the Vučedol locality, is particularly significant for the Vukovar area.
 In 1938, the Vučedol dove was found at that location, which later became a symbol of the town.
 The Vučedol Orion, also found on Vučedol, is equally important and is considered the oldest Indo-European calendar.
 In the area of Vukovar, there are numerous archaeological sites from the Bronze, Early and Younger Iron Ages, from which we can see the way of life of the Illyrians and Celts, the original inhabitants of the Vukovar area.
 During the last decades of the BC era, the Romans reached the Danube in their conquests and built many forts on the border (the so-called Danube limes) as a protection against the barbarian tribes.

 The Romans influenced the economy of the Vukovar region because they planted the first vineyards and drained the swamps.
 One Scordisci archaeological site in Vukovar dating back to late La Tène culture was excavated in the 1970s and 1980s as a part of rescue excavations in eastern Croatia.
 Archaeological site was a part of the settlement network of Scordisci in the area of Vinkovci.

 Early history

+The Vučedol culture pottery, from this era, dating back 5,000 years, is characterized by its dark, polished surface, white-filled geometric incisions, and sophisticated, often zoomorphic, shapes.

 The history of today's Vukovar begins very early, according to archaeological data.
 Slavic tribes settled in this area in the 6th century.
 In the 9th century the region was part of the Slavic Principality of Lower Pannonia ruled by prince Pribina, and part of the Bulgarian Empire.
 In the first half of the 10th century, the Vukovo fortress was looted by the Hungarians.
 In the 11th–12th century, the region was part of the Kingdom of Croatia; from the 13th to 16th century part of the Kingdom of Hungary; and between 1526 and 1687 under Ottoman rule.